| Matthew H. Hagen - Judge || |

 Tenant's Declaration to Temporarily Halt Eviction

 City Court of Houma is open for regular business.
 Office hours are 8:30 a.m. until 4:30 p.m.
-All individuals entering the courthouse are required to wear masks, practice social distancing, and have their temperatures checked by the Deputy Marshal posted at the entry hallway.
+All individuals entering the courthouse are required to wear masks and should practice social distancing.

 The Civil Department is open for filing evictions, regular civil suits, and small claims.
 Individuals should call the Civil Department at 873-6337 for further instructions.

 People are still encouraged to go to www.houmatix.com to see if they can pay their traffic ticket online.

 Payments can also be made over the phone with a credit/debit card by calling the Misdemeanor/Traffic Department at 868-4361.

 Phone payments for juvenile matters can be made to the Juvenile Department at 873-6338.

 Individuals on a payment plan who have questions can call the Court Compliance Department at 873-6332/6335.

 Our mission is to facilitate the administration of justice to the public by effectively and efficiently:

 - In civil matters, resolving disputes.